assapir/yahf/README.md

     query: URLSearchParams;
     method: 'GET' | 'POST' | 'PUT' | 'DELETE' | 'PATCH'...;
     headers: object;
-    payload?: string; // May be undefined if no body was sent groups?: object; // Optional URL pattern groups from route matching }
+    payload?: any; // Parsed request body (JSON object, text string, or undefined) groups?: object; // Optional URL pattern groups from route matching }
   ```
+- **BodyParser middleware** runs first, parsing request bodies based on `Content-Type`
-- Middlewares are called FIFO, and called before any handler.
+- Custom middlewares are called FIFO after the BodyParser
-- Handlers are matched based on both path and HTTP method.
+- Handlers are matched based on both path and HTTP method
-- Route patterns support parameters (e.g., `/users/:id`) and the matched values are available in `groups`.
+- Route patterns support parameters (e.g., `/users/:id`) and the matched values are available in `groups`
+- If a middleware or handler throws an error, YAHF responds with a 500 status code and the error message